dsheiko/HTML5-Form-Shim/README.md

 To make the form showing your custom tooltip on submission validation, define data-custom-validation property on the form element.

-The plugin will use $.setCustomValidityCallback to disaply validation messages.
+The plugin will use $.setCustomValidityCallback to display validation messages.
 You can override this callback with your own function:

     $.setCustomValidityCallback = function(error) {